 - training against random opponents may lead to a system that scores well, i.e., has a great fitness measure, but fails miserably against a skilled opponent.
-For example, winning 90% of all games against random opponents might still allow for 100% loss against a skilled opponent. - training only for wins ignores the fact that not all games are winnable.
+For example, winning 90% of all games against random opponents might still allow for 100 - training only for wins ignores the fact that not all games are winnable.
 By moving first, one can be guaranteed to never lose, but a skilled opponent can always force a DRAW.
 Therefore, if training against a perfect opponent, one would never see a single win.
-This intuitively goes against the idea of penalizing DRAWs. - If the system is trained against every possible game, and WIN is ranked higher than DRAW, it's possible a system that is undefeatable by a perfect opponent might not score as well overall as one that wins many games against imperfect opponents.
+This intuitively goes against the idea of ranking WIN higher than DRAW. - If the system is trained against every possible game, and WIN is ranked higher than DRAW, it's possible a system that is defeatable by a perfect opponent might not score as well overall as one that wins many games against imperfect opponents.